kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 of as a delayed list, that is, a list whose elements are computed only on demand.

 Cascades could (should) be part of a separate library.
-There is in fact [a proposal](https://github.com/ocaml/ocaml/pull/1002) to add them to OCaml's standard library.
+As the time of writing (March, 2017), there is in fact [a proposal](https://github.com/ocaml/ocaml/pull/1002) to add them to OCaml's standard library.